snr-laboratory/snrlab-microfab-trial0/doc/ALD/Journal.md

 ## Task for 20251027

+* Spikes before stabilization is mechanical contact bounce.
+4.32ms is the latency (the time it takes for the metal arm inside the relay to move).
+The spikes after that are the arm physically "bouncing" against its contact point (120us).

 ### Relay board and code
 Relay is built to be Active-LOW (optocoupler to protect Arduino --> requires activating an LED - Active low).
 It will only turn ON when it receives a LOW signal.